IVSOP/bevy_shatter/README.md

 # Usage

+**Plugin**

+Add the ShatterPlugin to register the needed hooks and resources.

 **Creating glass**

 Add the Glass component to an entity.
 A helper is available in AutoGlass to add other needed components automatically, such as a mesh and a transform with the correct scale.